-Final Examination for Doctoral Students
+Final Examination

-The candidate for the doctoral degree must pass a final examination by deadline dates announced in the "Graduate and Professional School Calendar" each semester.
-The doctoral student is allowed only one opportunity to take the final examination.
+Candidates for the doctoral degrees must pass a final examination by deadline dates announced in the Graduate and Professional School Calendar (https://grad.tamu.edu/knowledge-center/dates-and-deadlines/ dates-and-deadlines/) each semester.
+A doctoral student is allowed only one opportunity to take the final examination.